eaton-lab/fundamentals/docs/syllabus.md

 **Required Textbook:** Futuyma, D. and Kirkpatrick, M. (2023) Evolution (**Fifth edition**).
 Oxford.

 ## Assessment/Grades
-- 10% participation
+- 20% participation
-- 10% presentation
+- 10% article presentations
-- 20% quizzes/assignments
+- 30% quizzes/assignments
-- 40% 3 module exams
+- 20% 1 midterm
 - 20% 1 final exam

 Letter grades are assigned relative to the performance of your peers.
 The maximum grade will earn an A, and grades that are less than one-half of that maximum grade will be assigned an F. Between these values (max and ½ max) intervals equating to letter grades are divided equally.
 It is thus possible for everyone to earn an A. For example, if the top grade is 90% then the following grade categories would be assigned.
 Grades on a boundary are rounded up.